 Forks, knives, spoons – Some producers do make 3 in 1 eating utensils to save room in your backpack.
-If not planning to use them, then make sure to sanitize your hands before eating with your fingers.
+If you are not planning to use them, make sure to sanitize your hands before eating with your fingers.

 About wild camping food

-If you are not skilled as Bear Grylls, then bring some food with you.
-First of all, you have to look away from the cold section in stores, because there isn’t any place to put up a fridge in the wilderness.
+If you are not skilled as Bear Grylls, bring some food.
+First, you have to look away from the cold section in stores, because there isn’t any place to put up a fridge in the wilderness.
 Of course, there is the possibility to bring coolers, but these will take a lot of extra room.
 It’s not possible for every wild camping trip.
 But there are a lot of options to make delicious meals in the wild.
 Some simple ingredients examples: